Do you have an adolescent with hard-to-manage symptoms of mental illness? Has outpatient treatment or medications failed to improve these symptoms?

 In the first days after admission, patients can expect to:

 - Begin attending group therapy right away

 - Complete genetic testing to guide medication selection, if desired

 We find that most teens settle in and begin making new friends within a few days of admission, but it’s not unusual for some adolescents to be homesick.
 We’re prepared to help both patients and parents manage this normal reaction.
 We encourage patients to bring items from home that they may find comforting, like blankets or photos, and we ask parents to let us know in advance if they anticipate an intense experience of separation.

 - Patients are given a flip phone and allowed to call home during designated hours each day.
 Desktop computers are available on the unit with supervision for academic purposes.
 Personal cell phones, laptops and tablets are not allowed.

 - Patients have access to a washer and dryer and will do their own laundry with help from staff, if needed.

 - Patients are expected to adhere to ATP’s program schedule and academic tutoring.

 - Patients and their families will participate in a diagnostic feedback conference two to three weeks after admission when testing is complete.

 - Patients and their families will collaborate with the treatment team to develop a comprehensive discharge plan, which includes a comprehensive wellness plan.
-The discharge plan may include a recommendation to return home, participate in a residential treatment or a admit to a stepdown program like our ATP Day Hospital.
+The discharge plan may include a recommendation to return home, participate in a residential treatment or a admit to a stepdown program.